Translation disclaimer (Translation disclaimer)

 Start a petition

-A petition can be organised, or signed, by anyone who lives or works in the Calderdale area.
-A petition must include:
+A petition can be organised or signed by anyone who lives or works in the Calderdale area.

 Note: We will only use the name of the organiser on the website.
 Details of people supporting the petition will not be published on the website.

-We advise you to include the following wording on each page of your petition, that will contain signatures:
+We advise you to include this on each page of your petition that will contain signatures:

 A petition template is available for you to download and use: